nsummers98/Assignment-3/README.md

 - [Assignment ReadMe](https://www.pic.ucla.edu/~rsalazar/pic10c/assignments/hw3/)

 ### Further Notes
 I am aware that currently the RingQueue::end() function only works for RingQueues that are not completely full.
+However, if the for loop using the iterators is replaced with a do-while loop, the output is as one would expect.
 I plan on working through this issue in the coming week, but wanted to have something to submit for the assignment's due date as posted on CCLE.
-Given that Professor
-Salazar will not be personally grading the assignments until after Finals Week, I hope that this is acceptable.
+Given that Professor Salazar will not be personally grading the assignments until after Finals Week, I hope that this is acceptable.